cghercoias/i2s_audio_phat/README.md

 Install MOC -- (Music On Console) is a console audio player for LINUX/UNIX designed to be powerful and easy to use.
 MOC plays smoothly, regardless of system or I/O load because it uses the output buffer in a separate thread.
-It provides gapelss playback because the next file to be played is precached while the current file is playing.
+It provides gapless playback because the next file to be played is precached while the current file is playing.

     pi@raspberrypi:~ $ sudo apt install -y moc